Last updated on 2022

 It’s important to eat what you feel comfortable with, and to keep in mind people heal at different rates following surgery or another dental treatment.

-At Sani Dental Group, we care about our patients and their oral health, so besides the food recommendations, we listed other tips in order to ensure success on your recovery.
+At Sani Dental Group, we care about our patients and their oral health, so besides the food recommendations, we listed other tips in order to ensure success in your recovery.

-5. Avoid swelling.
-Swelling is normal especially the first’s days after the treatment.
+- Avoid swelling.
+Swelling is normal especially in the first’s days after the treatment.
 By applying a cold icepack, it should be reduced.
 Hold the icepack on the bruised cheek for a max.
 Of 10 min with a 20 min. break before applying again.

-8. Take a break off physical activities.
+- Take a break from physical activities.
 Avoid demanding physical activity for at least two weeks, as it can increase the bleeding.

 Whether you’re visiting the dentist for a regular cleaning or some more complicated procedure like oral surgery, you got to make sure to follow directions from your dentist, and of course to see a professional.